The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/XGboostFI_2.png)

 As such, I tested how the removal of individual features affected the R-squared and false negative rate.
-Below, my goal was to identify features that, when removed, would reduce the R-squared value.
-For reference, the full data frame is indicated by the red box/arrow.
+(See below.
+For reference, the full data frame is indicated by the red box/arrow.)

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/FalseNeg.png)